symfony/symfony-docs/form/dynamic_form_modification.rst

                     $sport = $event->getForm()->getData();

                     // since we've added the listener to the child, we'll have to pass on
-                    // the parent to the callback functions!
+                    // the parent to the callback function!
                     $formModifier($event->getForm()->getParent(), $sport);
                 }
             );